-The CCR may also be accessed at http://oal.ca.gov/ by selecting the link Titled "California Code of Regulations" under the list of "Sponsored Links" in the left column on the OAL Home page.
+The CCR may also be accessed at http://oal.ca.gov/ by clicking the "Publications" tab at the top of the OAL home page.

 For information concerning the contents of this document, please contact the Division of Measurement Standards by e-mail at dms@cdfa.ca.gov.